Fried Sweet Potatoes with Apples

 2013 – Gluten Free Living

-Fried Sweet Potatoes with Apples is another delicious sweet potato dish.
-This one is scrumptious.
-As with the other recipes, this one can be served as a side dish — especially for ham, pork, or chicken, or as a wonderful side dish for breakfast.
+Fried Sweet Potatoes with Apples is such a scrumptious and delicious sweet potato dish.
+As with the other sweet potato recipes, this one can be served as a side dish.
+This one is especially good for ham, pork, or chicken.
+But it’s incredibly wonderful as a side dish for breakfast.
 Yes, Fried Sweet Potatoes with Apples is a great breakfast treat!

-I love sweet potatoes and I like them in just about any combination — Sweet Potato Biscuits, Sweet Potato Cornbread, Sweet Potato and Black Bean Enchiladas, Sweet Potato Bacon Boats, Southwest Sweet Potato Chowder, Mexican Stuffed Sweet Potatoes, or even favorites like Spiced Sweet Potato Hummus, or my all-time favorite Sweet Potato Custard Pie!
+I love sweet potatoes and I like them in just about any combination.
+I’ve made Sweet Potato Biscuits, Sweet Potato Cornbread, Sweet Potato and Black Bean Enchiladas, Sweet Potato Bacon Boats, Southwest Sweet Potato Chowder, Mexican Stuffed Sweet Potatoes, or even favorites like Spiced Sweet Potato Hummus, or my all-time favorite Sweet Potato Custard Pie!

-As with my other Fried Sweet Potato recipes, this clean eating one is healthy, gluten free, lower calorie than some breakfast or side dishes, and vegan by using coconut oil instead of butter in the recipe.
-It has delicious savory flavors from the herbs and veggies with a touch of sweetness from the sweet potatoes and apples.
+As with my other Fried Sweet Potato recipes, this is a clean eating recipe.
+It’s healthy, gluten free and lower calorie than some breakfast or side dishes.
+This side dish is also vegan because I used coconut oil instead of butter.
+It has delectable savory flavors from the herbs and veggies.
+But the touch of sweetness from the sweet potatoes and apples is what makes it irresistible.
 In a word, this dish is superb!

 Cast iron is really easy to restore and season, and once you learn how to use this cookware it’s hard to go back to anything else.
-I’ve been trying to eliminate all my aluminum cookware and learn to bake again in cast iron, glass, enameled cast iron, porcelain, and to use stainless steel (along with the rest) for stovetop cooking for health reasons.
+I’ve been trying to eliminate all my aluminum cookware.
+I’m learning to bake again in cast iron, glass, enameled cast iron and porcelain.
+I also use stainless steel and enameled cast iron for stovetop cooking for health reasons.
 I’m convinced it’s a lot healthier to use, and the taste of cooking with cast iron is amazing.

 When I first posted this recipe in May 2013, almost two years ago, I didn’t use my good Canon camera.
 Instead, I used an iPhone 4 which has it’s own difficulties with good picture taking.
-I love making this recipe so I finally decided to retake the pictures as well (February 2015), and offer some new photos that show the deliciousness of this recipe.
+I love making this recipe so I finally decided to retake the pictures as well (February 2015).
+Here are some new photos that show the deliciousness of this recipe.
 This time instead of dicing the apples I cut them in rings for a little different texture.
 I also used 2 apples instead of merely one.